marcosfavat/dino/Make-a-georef-render.md

-If you have a georeferenced model, the panel will be active in the tool shelf GIS tab.
+Select the georef object that represents your map and then just click on the button to get a new camera with the good parameters.

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/georender_tool_panel.jpg)

-Choose the correct georef object that represents your map and then just click on the button to get a new camera with the good parameters.

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/georender_example.jpg)

+It's also possible to select a mesh and a camera for updating the render resolution of an existing camera.

 **Tools options**
 You can name the camera and choose the target pixel size in map unit.